cct-datascience/organization/meeting-notes/2019-12-11_ua-pipeline.md

 Max: Sounds fine.
 But are we algorithm developers or implementors?
 Should we be responsible, for being on the hook for algorithms which may prove to be incorrect?

+David: Talk to scientists

+Chris: Laser workflow is relatively simple (talked to some scientist)

+Max: Canopy cover is a weird beast

+Max: David's suggestion for a weighted option could be interesting

+Max: Focus on images from early June where there are plants, but not full canopy cover

+Max: And how do we even know we got the right answer?
+Checking by human is not actually feasible.
+Eyeballing is what he did.

+David: I think conclusion is to stick with what we have, and go back to the algorithm developers

+David: New lettuce data is actually private and shouldn't be exposed in the same way the previous data was

+Max: Will investigate.
+Could make each new directory in the raw_data directory private, based on rule set for date combo (enforced in Globus)

+David: Will not help next group who wants _their_ data private as well

+David: Will go to Duke and next person to ask _how_ private they want their data to be.
+Might be enough to keep raw_data public, but not let the metadata be public.

+Max: Certainly possible.
+Will talk to somebody about it.

+David: Will follow up with PI's

+Max: Got a request from (Jeffrey) for processing some full-field FLIR data

+David: If its before October this year, then it's not private

+Max: OK

+David: Once we have a pipeline running reliably on CyVerse we could handle these kinds of requests more easily

+Max: New transformer creation process helps to make this easy

+Max: What's the state of the Makeflow for end-to-end RGB workflow?

+Julian: Class took it over

+Chris: Yeah its working

+David: They ran into some space issues

+David: Want to check with Chris, who mentioned everything is compressed

+Max: Yes, there _should_ be compression in the process.
+Has happened that this compression stage wasn't happening.

+Chris: Yes I've seen compression.

+Max: Main question answered.
+Seems close enough to proof-of-concept to be comfortable with switching over to Makeflow.
+Would be nice to have the confirmation.

+Chris: Yes, as soon as we have the CSV result we can compare

+Max: After RGB, laser

+Max: Action item, start on FLIR transformers